 What are roof eaves and what is their function

-Eaves are found at the edges of a roof, where they extend beyond the wall of a building.
-In their simplest form, such as on a garden shed, that may be all there is to say about the eaves.
-But in most buildings, eaves are an important part of the complete roof system and they fulfil several roles, including:
+Eaves are found at the bottom edge of a roof; they are the part of the roof that extends beyond the wall of the building.
+Eaves are an important part of the complete roof system and they fulfil several roles, including:

-- Keeping rainwater away from the walls – Because the eaves extend beyond the external wall, they guide rainwater away so it can fall to the ground or be collected in the gutter.
-This helps ensure that precipitation does not pool near the top of the wall or get into the wall cavity.
+- Keeping rainwater away from the walls – Because the eaves extend beyond the external wall, they guide rainwater away to be collected in the gutter.

-- Providing ventilation – Roof ventilation can be incorporated along the entire length of the eaves, providing low-level ventilation to the roof space and helping prevent condensation; a requirement of BS 5250:2021.
+- Providing ventilation – Roof ventilation can be incorporated along the entire length of the eaves, providing low-level ventilation to the roof space and helping prevent condensation; as part of the moisture management strategy in accordance with BS 5250:2021.

 - Supporting the guttering – Gutters run along the bottom of the eaves, gathering rainwater or melted snow, and guiding it away from the structure.

-- Supporting the roof membrane – To avoid a sagging roof membrane, special clips or trays can be installed at the eaves.
+- Supporting the roof membrane – To avoid a sagging roof membrane, underlay support trays are installed at the eaves.

-- Keeping animals out of the roof – The eaves should be designed to keep birds, cats, squirrels, bats, insects and other animals or pests out of the roof space.
+- Keeping wildlife out of the roof – The eaves should be designed to keep birds, cats, squirrels, bats, insects and other animals or pests out of the roof space.

-- Shading – Sometimes, eaves may extend out from the rooftop far enough to provide a degree of shade, possibly reducing solar gains or glare inside the building.
+- Shading – Occasionally , eaves may extend out from the rooftop far enough to provide a degree of shade, possibly reducing solar gains or glare inside the building.

-- Contributing to the building’s aesthetic – The eaves play a significant part in the roof’s overall look, giving the building an attractive, finished appearance.
+- Contributing to the building’s aesthetic – The eaves play a part in the roof’s finished appearance.

 What are the main types of roof eaves?

 The eaves of a roof comprise several elements, which all work together to give the finished eaves a professional and attractive appearance whilst protecting the roof and walls from weather and damp.
-The elements that make up a roof eave are:
+The elements that make up the eaves are:

-- Dry verge caps – An important part of a dry-fix roofing system, dry verge caps are specially formed roof tiles that wrap around the edge of the gabled end for a finished appearance.
+- Dry verge caps – An important part of a dry-fix roofing system, are specially formed units that wrap around the edge of the gable end for a finished appearance, including forming a junction between the eaves and verge.

 - Soffits – As described above, the soffit runs horizontally under the eaves.
 Soffits are often made from timber or PVC.

-- Fascia – The fascia runs vertically under the horizontal edges of a roofline.
+- Fascia board– Runs vertically under the horizontal edges of a roofline.
 It is fixed directly to the roof trusses and supports the bottom row of tiles.
 It is also the fixing point for guttering.

 - Barge board – Similar to fascia, barge boards are used on the gable end, running diagonally along the side of the building.